-Fried in a spicy mayo sauce?!
-No wonder it tastes euphoric.
-But it was immediately followed by the disappointment that we made the colossal mistake of ordering only one for a table of six.
+Unfortunately, it was immediately followed by disappointment—we made the colossal mistake of ordering only one for a table of six.
 Such Bang Bang rookies!

-Since my eating habits – and my wallet – can’t tolerate eating out for Bang Bang shrimp each week, I made this healthy Bang Bang shrimp recipe with the same iconic flavor.
+Since my eating habits – and my wallet – can’t tolerate eating out for Bang Bang shrimp each week, I made this healthy Bang Bang shrimp recipe with the same legendary flavor.

 How to Make Bang Bang Shrimp

-Baking guarantees that the Panko breadcrumbs will get particularly crispy, more so than deep frying in oil at home.
+- Baking guarantees that the Panko breadcrumbs will get extra crispy, more so than deep frying in oil at home.
 Plus, cleaning out a vat of fry oil from my stove?
 NOPE.

-Baking enhances the shrimp’s exterior crunch, and dare I say, rivals the restaurant’s preparation, all without leaving the comfort of your kitchen.
+- Baking enhances the shrimps’ exterior crunch, and dare I say it?
+(I do!)
+It rivals the restaurant’s preparation, all without leaving the comfort of your kitchen.

 - Flour.
 I used a little all-purpose flour to help create a base for our crispy exterior.
 It ensures the panko sticks.